Senior Manager, Monitoring, Evaluation and Learning (MEL)

 Data collection, analysis, and reports

-- Support the development of appropriate MEL tools such as questionnaires, interviews, and registration forms, grounded in and consistent with Nia Tero’s commitment to Indigenous Ways and Means.
+- Support the development of culturally appropriate MEL tools such as questionnaires, interviews, and registration forms, grounded in and consistent with Nia Tero’s commitment to Indigenous Ways and Means.

-- Support quality data entry by Nia Tero teams.
+- Support related data entry by Nia Tero teams.

-- Analyze and interpret data to identify trends, patterns, and areas for improvement.
+- Help identify and then lead analysis and interpretation of trends, patterns, and areas for improvement.

 - Develop and keep current data visualizations and dashboards in Power BI.